AMorenoPortas/inea-project-front/README.md

 # inea-project-front
-Frontend para INÉA - E-commerce en Next.js para accesorios de joyería elegantes.
-Diseño responsive y UI/UX moderna
+Frontend for INÉA - Next.js e-commerce for elegant jewelry accessories.
+Responsive design and modern UI/UX